leegee/node-myremote/README.md

 # node-myremote

-Remote control Windows applications from a mobile device/web page.
+Remote control Cubase from a mobile device/web page.

+You could actually control any Windows application that accepts keyboard input, but ymmv.

 ## Synopsis

     npm i                             # bun dislikes some deps

+    # For the dotnet version:
+    bun run build:dotnet
+    bun run start:dotnet

     # For the JS version:
     bun run build
     bun run start

-    # For the dotnet version:
-    bun run build:dotnet
-    bun run start:dotnet

 Or use the [Windows installer](./dotnet/MyRemote/Output/Install-MyRemote.exe).

 System tray: